History of Cam Thomas (basketball) in Timeline

 Cam Thomas (basketball)

-Cameron Thomas is an American professional basketball player currently playing for the Brooklyn Nets in the NBA.
-He was highly rated as a five-star recruit coming out of high school and played college basketball at LSU.
-Notably, Thomas holds the record for being the youngest NBA player to score 40 or more points in three consecutive games, showcasing his scoring ability and potential in the league.
+Cameron Thomas is an American professional basketball player currently playing for the Milwaukee Bucks in the NBA.
+A former five-star recruit, he played college basketball at LSU before entering the NBA.
+He is known for his scoring ability and holds the record for being the youngest player in NBA history to score 40 or more points in three consecutive games.

 July 2019: Nike Elite Youth Basketball League Offensive Player of the Year